oracc/oracc2/bin/nx/README.txt

 Parsing is carried out with nx which loads the nd data and uses it to parse token lists.

-A token list consists of zero or more ne followed by one or more grapheme or word signatures.
+A token list consists of zero or more ne followed by one or more nf, no or nz tokens.

+Both nf and no tokens take the form of Oracc signatures.

 The signatures may be partial, consisting of just a grapheme, or they may contain select additional information such as a CF[GW]POS lemmatization, or they may be the complete signatures produced by ATF parsing.

 A signature may also have a word ID appended to it with the special joiner '~~'.

 A token list is parsed to identify any subsequences of graphemes that conform to nd data.
 A successful parse of a subsequence results in a nq, a number quantity.
-A token list can contain more than one nq because nx can be used to process discrete numbers or entire texts.
+A token list can contain more than one nq because nx can be used to process anything from discrete numbers on a command line to entire texts.

+nf -- number form

+An nf is a token that can be part of an nu sequence--most of these are numeric graphemes such as 1(aš), but unit-words like sila₃ and system indicators like gan₂ are also ni.

+no -- number other

+An no is a token that can not be part of an nu sequence.

+nz -- number stopper

+An nz is a token that unambiguously concludes the end of a number sequence and consists of the comma character (',').
+When parsing ATF the comma (field-delimiter) causes an nz to be inserted into the token stream.
+Where juxtaposed sequences are difficult to parse with precision this can be used to ensure that nx finds the proper boundary.